-In addition to over 250 annual scheduled congenital cardiac procedures involving cardiopulmonary bypass, the division provides care for congenital cardiac patients in multiple non-operative locations such as the cardiac catheterization laboratory, magnetic resonance imaging, and interventional radiology.
+In addition to over 250 annual scheduled congenital cardiac procedures involving cardiopulmonary bypass, our anesthesiologists provide care for congenital cardiac patients in multiple non-operative locations such as the cardiac catheterization laboratory, magnetic resonance imaging, and interventional radiology.

-Our faculty also provides support and advice for non-cardiac surgery in this often-challenging group of patients.
+Our faculty also provide support and advice for non-cardiac surgery in this often challenging group of patients.

 A similar but more advanced elective is offered to our fellowship trainees that provides educational opportunities present in very few other adult cardiothoracic anesthesiology fellowships.

 - Acute Pain

 - Ambulatory Anesthesia